phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

   Yes.
 Take a look at the [kdzwinel/phonegap-estimotebeacons](https://github.com/kdzwinel/phonegap-estimotebeacons) project being developed by [Konrad Dzwinel](https://github.com/kdzwinel).

-1. How can I edit the value of the major/minor property of a beacon?
+1. How can I edit the value of the Major/Minor property of a beacon?
   1. Install [Estimote app](https://play.google.com/store/apps/details?id=com.estimote.apps.main).
   2. Click _Beacons_.
   3. Click any of the beacons within the radar.
-  4. Click _Major_.
+  4. Click _Major_/_Minor_.
-  5. Enter the new value for _Major_ and click _Save Major_.
+  5. Enter the new value for _Major_/_Minor_ and click _Save Major/Minor_.

 ## Changelog